 My employment contract is due to end before or during my maternity leave.
 Who will pay my maternity allowance and for how long?

-Women who are not employed at the beginning of their maternity leave but are entitled to receive sick pay due to being insured with one of the mandatory insurance providers, will be paid a maternity allowance equal to the amount of sick pay from their health insurance provider for the time of their supposed maternity leave.
+Women who are not employed at the beginning of their maternity leave but are entitled to receive sick pay due to being insured by one of the mandatory insurance providers will be paid a maternity allowance equal to the amount of sick pay from their health insurance provider for the time of their supposed maternity leave.
 There won't be a supplemental payment on the part of an employer in this case.

-Unemployed women who are covered by mandatory health insurance according to SGBIII due to being recipients of unemployment benefits at the beginning of the time period in which they are protected by the maternity guidelines and whose employment is not legitimately terminated during their pregnancy, will be paid their maternity allowance by their mandatory health insurance provider.
-The amount of the maternity allowance is equal to the amount of the umemployment benefit that was paid before the insured woman entered the maternity protection period before childbirth.
+Unemployed women who are covered by mandatory health insurance according to SGBIII due to being recipients of unemployment benefits at the beginning of the time period in which they are protected by the maternity guidelines and whose employment is not legitimately terminated during their pregnancy will be paid their maternity allowance by their mandatory health insurance provider.
+The amount of the maternity allowance is equal to the amount of the unemployment benefit that was paid before the insured woman entered the maternity protection period before childbirth.

 If a fixed-term employment contract runs out during the maternity protection time period, the maternity allowance by the insurance provider as well as the supplemental payment by the employer will be paid until the contract ends.
 Subsequently, these women will receive a maternity allowance from their health insurance provider that is equal to the amount of sick pay.
 It will be disbursed until the end of the maternity protection period.

-Detailed information on maternity protection guidelines and maternity allowance can be found in the German language maternity guidelines information leaflet, or Leitfaden zum Mutterschutz, published by the Federal Ministry of Family Affairs, Senior Citizens, Women and youth.
+Detailed information on maternity protection guidelines and maternity allowance can be found in the German language maternity guidelines information leaflet, or Leitfaden zum Mutterschutz, published by the Federal Ministry of Family Affairs, Senior Citizens, Women, and youth.